G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via diagram spaces

 As the injective $H$-global model structure is simplicial and since all its objects are cofibrant, it therefore suffices that $p$ is an $H$-global weak equivalence, which by definition amounts to saying that $E\Inj(B,\omega)\to *$ is an $H$-global weak equivalence of $E\mathcal M$-$H$-simplicial sets.
 This is however just the content of Example~\ref{ex:G-globally-contractible}. \end{proof} \end{prop}

-{functoriality in homomorphisms!for G-I-SSet@for $\cat{$\bm G$-$\bm I$-SSet}$|(} All of the above functoriality properties have analogues for the models based on $I$-simplicial sets.
+{functoriality in homomorphisms!for G-I-SSet@for $\cat{$\bm G$-$\bm I$-SSet}$|(} Most of the above functoriality properties have analogues for the models based on $I$-simplicial sets.
 Let us demonstrate this for a selection of these:

 \begin{cor} Let $\alpha\colon H\to G$ be any group homomorphism.
 Then

 is a simplicial Quillen adjunction with fully homotopical right adjoint, and likewise for the corresponding positive model structures on either side. \begin{proof} One proves as in Lemma~\ref{lemma:alpha-shriek-projective-script-I} that these are Quillen adjunctions.
 To prove that $\alpha^*$ is homotopical, we consider the commutative diagram